Last fact-checked: 21 February 2019

 At a Bali dentist veneers, like at the BIMC Hospital Dental Centre, they cost AUD $500.

+One question that comes up time and time again about dental tourism is the reliability of cross-border clinical care.
 Generally speaking, dentists who look after international tourists do tend to offer high-quality services.
 If they didn’t they would soon be out of business as they simply would not get the clientele.
-One of the things that is notable about some dental tourism providers abroad is that clinics are often contemporary, equipped with the latest diagnostic equipment and adhering to recognized health and safety protocols, such as the ISO’s.
+The best clinics are contemporary, equipped with the latest diagnostic equipment and adhering to recognized health and safety protocols, such as the ISO.

 Obviously, like any industry anywhere in the world, there are good and not-so-good dental providers – and the key for any dental tourism is choosing the reliable providers.
 This is why when you book with Dental Departures you are assured of the trustworthiness of the dentists on our website.
 We do our own background checks, including legal/criminal records, onsite visits, dentist qualifications and professional memberships, so you can book with complete confidence.

 We aim to provide patients with a complete ‘one-stop-shop’, giving you everything you need to ensure you have a safe and enjoyable trip.
 Whether you are looking for finance to get the smile you’ve always wanted, want extra dental insurance cover or advice about suitable hotels near your dentist – we’re here to help.

 You can save a considerable amount by getting dental veneers abroad as a dental tourist – and if you are having several that could amount to thousands and is definitely worth the trip.
 Speak to our Customer Care team to find out more about prices and locations; if you’re ready to book see below for ways to arrange your appointment.